abnvkdl/waydots/README.md

 You can use `nwg-look` program to change gtk specific themes and icons

 vim may show behave wrongly in the first time
-to fix this do `:PlugInstall` to fix that
+to fix this do `:PlugInstall` in vim to fix that

 ***Things you may worth noting***